kevin-hanselman/fillbukkit/README.md

 ### Operation Options
     -h, --help               See available options for an operation -q, --quiet              Suppress standard operation output
-    -r, --release            [-ADELS] Select the plugin release to use (stable, beta, dev) -a, --all                [-DELU] Perform operation for all installed plugins -c, --craftbukkit        [-U] Perform an operation on the Craftbukkit JAR
+    -r, --release            Select the plugin release to use (stable, beta, dev) -a, --all                Perform operation for all installed plugins -c, --craftbukkit        Perform an operation on the Craftbukkit JAR

 ## Configuration File
 - Path to base Craftbukkit server folder